 St. Patrick's Day and the start of spring is typically a time of celebration and fun for LUC students.
-This St. Patrick's Day is still a cause for celebration, but we all need to be very cautious about how we celebrate and who we choose to celebrate with due to the COVID-19 pandemic.
+This St. Patrick's Day is still a cause for celebration, but we all need to be very cautious about how we celebrate and who we choose to celebrate with due to the ongoing COVID-19 pandemic.
 Also, if your celebration involves alcohol, there is an increased chance of accidents, legal issues, alcohol poisoning, and other negative consequences.
-In 2021, there is also an added risk of contracting COVID-19 in drinking situations, as alcohol use impairs judgment and interferes with social distancing.
+In 2022, there is also an added risk of contracting COVID-19 in drinking situations, as alcohol use impairs judgment and interferes with social distancing.

 Read the FAQs below for information on alcohol safety, ways to enjoy the holiday without alcohol, and information on COVID-19 safety and St. Patrick's Day.
 Don't rely on luck this St. Patrick's Day!
 Plan ahead and celebrate responsibly.
 Loyola is hosting a few fun, free events for students during the week of March 14th, check them out below!

 Loyola is hosting a variety of fun and safe events for the holiday that are are free and open to all students.
 There are many ways to have fun during St. Patrick's day that do not involve alcohol.

 Below are a selection of events around St. Patrick's Day: